superchromat/CE888/lab5-recommender/README.md

 - [ ] Once you're happy, make predictions for the **test dataset**
 - [ ] (If you have time) Use pandas to find the best- and the worst-rated jokes
 - [ ] Make sure you save your changes in Github!

-Don't worry if I don't have time to check your work during the lab.
-As long as it's on GitHub, it will be marked!